lora202011/dragino_pi_gateway_fwd/lora_pkt_fwd/readme.md

 forwarded by the gateway, and issue RF packets in response that the gateway will have to emit.

+> **Note:** To allow the forwarder to access the SPI Bus and GPIO Chip of the Raspberry Pi, make sure to run `raspi_config`, disable the Bluetooth connection, enable usage of the serial port and allow access to the GPIO pins.

 3. Dependencies
 ----------------